Battle of Castiglione: Battle

 By 5 August, Wurmser had concentrated 20,000 soldiers at Castiglione, including GM Josef Philipp Vukassovich's brigade from the Mantua garrison.
 Drawing up his army in two lines, he anchored his right flank on high ground near the village and castle of Solferino.
 The Austrian left held Monte Medolano, a small hilltop crowned by a redoubt and some heavy guns.
 Bonaparte's forces had swollen to 22,500 in the divisions of Masséna and Augereau.
 He was expecting to be reinforced by Despinoy during the day.
 While he pinned Wurmser with a frontal attack, the French army commander arranged for 5,000 men of Sérurier's division to smash into the Austrian left rear.
 When the Austrian lines were bent into a V-shape, Bonaparte would break the hinge of the enemy's front with an assault on Monte Medolano, led by general Verdier.
-During this battle Napoleon experimented the famous "manoeuvre sur le derrières" that will become the key for future success.
+During this battle Napoleon experimented with the famous "manoeuvre sur le derrières" that would become the key for future success.

 In order to draw Wurmser further into his trap, Bonaparte ordered Masséna and Augereau to retreat.
 When he suddenly pulled the two divisions back, the Austrians obligingly followed.
 Sérurier's troops, commanded this day by General of Brigade Pascal Antoine Fiorella, then appeared, led by the 5th Dragoons.
 Wurmser switched his second line to hold off this threat to his rear.
 The Austrian also quickly pulled back his first line.
 At this point, Bonaparte launched his masse de rupture against Monte Medolano.
 Chef de battalion Auguste Marmont galloped his horse artillery up to point blank range and opened fire.
 Grenadiers then stormed the hill.
 As Masséna and Augereau attacked in front, two of Despinoy's demi-brigades led by Chef de Brigade Charles Leclerc arrived and captured Solferino.
 After tough fighting, Wurmser ordered a retreat to avoid being enveloped.
 Weidenfeld's force arrived in time to help fend off an attempt by Masséna to get around the Austrian right flank.
 Covered by some cavalry led by GM Anton Schübirz von Chobinin, the Austrians managed to retreat across the Mincio at Borghetto that evening.